labscript-suite/labscript-suite/docs/source/installation/developer-anaconda.rst

        conda remove conda

-   Note that this command will only work when using the Anaconda Powershell Prompt and you have installed into a non-base environment as described above.
+   Note that this command will only work if you use the Anaconda Powershell Prompt and have installed the labscript suite into a non-base environment as described above.

 Updating a developer installation
 ---------------------------------